weskerty/LinuxOneClick/README.md

 > The Script uses Partition C:/.
 If it is not available it will fail. <br>

 > [!WARNING]
-> The installation will damage the WindowsXP Boot if it is not Official WXP.
+> The installation will damage the WindowsXP Boot if it is not Official WXP. <br>
 > In case the System does not start again, Press the [BootMenu Button ↗️](Guides/BootMenu.md) as soon as your PC starts.
 Then Choose WindowsBootLoader<br>
-> Alternatively you can use a [Repair Disk ↗️](https://sergeistrelec.name/winpe-10-8-sergei-strelec-english/237-winpe-11-10-8-sergei-strelec-x86x64native-x86- 20240711-english-version.html) to Start Windows or Recover your Files.
+> Alternatively you can use a [Repair Disk ↗️](https://sergeistrelec.name/winpe-10-8-sergei-strelec-english/237-winpe-11-10-8-sergei-strelec-x86x64native-x86- 20240711-english-version.html) to Start Windows or Recover your Files. <br>
 # [💽 Guide on How to Install LinuxMint Directly ↗️](Guides/LinuxInstall.md)

 # 💗 Used [NSIS Mod](https://sourceforge.net/projects/nsisbi/files/nsisbi3.04.1/), [7Zip](https://7zip-es.updatestar.com/), [VDiskChain] (https://github.com/ventoy/vdiskchain), [Grub2Win](https://sourceforge.net/projects/grub2win/files/), [rEFInd](https://www.rodsbooks.com/refind/ )